Anirudh1273/Anirudh1273/README.md

 - 👋 Hi, I’m @Anirudh1273
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning Flutter and Dart
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Twitter @Anirudh_1273